realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

         ![tree.png](assets/tree.png)

 # High-Level Language Styles

  - ### Procedural 50s-60s
    - First style of high level language after assembly language
+   - Considered "high level" because it was abstracted from the assembly language.
+The language was actually just another program that translated the "high level" language into "machine code" for the CPU, usually at runtime.
+   - GOTO was still commonly used, as most people didn't know how to use "subroutines" or "functions" yet and
+   - GOTO was easier to understand, at least first.
+   - Example of Procedural Oriented Programming with GOTO's: BASIC
+     ```
+     10 LET X = 10
+     20 LET Y = 32
+     30 GOTO 100
+     40 PRINT "Output: "; Z
+     50 GOTO 150
+     60 GOTO 190
+     100 REM ADD 2 NUMBERS, RESULT IN Z  <-- REM is a "remark" or "comment"
+     110 LET Z = X + Y  <-- All variables are global and mutable
+     120 GOTO 40
+     150 PRINT "THIS GOTO STUFF CAN GET CONFUSING"
+     160 GOTO 60
+     190 PRINT "HOW DID I GET HERE?"
+     200 END

+     RUN

+     Output: 42
+     THIS GOTO STUFF CAN GET CONFUSING
+     HOW DID I GET HERE?

+     ```

+   - #### The Push for Subroutines
-   - Based on the idea of "subroutines" to deal with the use of "JMP/goto" statements which lead to confusing "spaghetti code"
+   - Programmers were forced to use "subroutines" to deal with the overuse of "JMP/GOTO" statements which lead to extremely confusing "spaghetti code" which was unmaintainable and unreadable.
-   - The "subroutines" are usually called "functions" or "procedures" or "methods"
+   - The "subroutines" are usually called "functions" or "procedures"
-   - Early examples of procedural languages are "Fortran" and "C"
-   - The "subroutines" are usually "called" and "returned" using a "stack" to keep track of the "state" of the program
+   - The "subroutines" are usually called and returned using a "stack" to keep track of where the program left off, instead of having to use "GOTO" statements
    - Variables were usually "global" and "mutable" which lead to "side effects" and hard to understand "state" of the program
    - Each program was very "linear," "sequential," "imperative," and not portable or reusable, which lead to a lot of waste
    - Data and Code were kept separate.
      - Code was loaded into the computer, and then data was separately loaded and processed in "batches"
+   - Example of Procedural BASIC):
+     ```
+     10 LET X = 10
+     20 LET Y = 32
+     30 GOSUB 100
+     40 PRINT "Output 1: "; Z
+     50 LET X = 110
+     70 GOSUB 100
+     80 PRINT "Output 2: "; Z
+     100 REM ADD 2 NUMBERS, RETURN IN Z  <-- start of a "subroutine", REM is a "remark" or "comment"
+     110 LET Z = X + Y
+     120 RETURN  <-- end of a "subroutine", return execution to the line after the "GOSUB" statement

+     RUN

+     Output1: 42
+     Output2: 142

+     ```
+   - Examples of procedural languages are "Fortran" and "BASIC" and "COBOL"

  - ### Structured 60s-70s
-   - No more "goto" statements, only "subroutines" and "conditional jumps"
+   - No more "goto" statements, only subroutines and conditional branching were allowed
-   - The concept of "scopes" and "blocks" to limit the use of "globally mutable" variables
+   - The concept of "scopes" (or "code blocks") to limit the use of "globally mutable" variables
-     - This was the origin of "encapsulation" and introduced to limit the visibility of the variables and functions to only the "scope" or "block" that they were defined in, and to limit the "side effects" of the program.
+     - This is the origin of "encapsulation" and first introduced to limit the visibility of the "local" variables and functions to only the "scope" or "block" that they were defined in, and to limit the "side effects" of the program.
+     - This is also the reason for the "Structured Programming" paradigm, as it was the first time that the "state" of the program was "structured" and "encapsulated" into "scopes" or "code blocks"
+     - Example of structured language (C):
+       note: the `//` mean the rest of the line is comment.
+It is not part of the program, it's just for explanation
+       ```
+       int main() {
+         int y = 1;
+         int x = 5;
+         { // <-- start of a "scope" or "code block" or just "block"
+           int y = 6; // local to the "scope"
+           x = x + y;
+         } // <-- end of the "scope"
+         printf("%d", x);
+       }

+       main();

+       // Output: 11

+       ```
+   - The concept of "types" was introduced to define the size & purpose of certain "primitive" data types like "int," "long," "float," "char," and "bool" and "structs" made up of these "primitive" data types
+     - Example (C):
+     - ```
+       struct Point {  <-- `Point` is a type that is made up of other types int x;
+         int y;
+         char colorId;
+       };

+       int main() {
+         int x = 5;
+         float y = 6.0;
+         char z = 'A';
+         struct Point p = { 10, 20, 'G' };
+         printf("Output: %d %f %c %d %d %d", x, y, z, p.x, p.y, p.colorId);
+       }

+       main();

+       // Output: 5 6.000000 A 10 20 71

+       ```
    - Allowed more code reuse and easier to understand "state" of the program than procedural languages
-   - This allowed libraries and "modules" to be more easily produced to create standard "subroutines" and "data structures" into "packages" and "system utilities" and "frameworks" to be used by other programmers
+   - This allowed libraries and "modules" to be more easily produced to create standard "subroutines" and
+     "data structures" into "packages" and "system utilities" and "frameworks" to be used by other programmers
-   - The concept of "types" was introduced to define the "shape" of the "data" and the "methods" that could be used on the "data"
+     - Started the concept of "published interfaces" that could be imported into another program and used to
+       provide the functionality of the "library."
+     - These libraries were collections of functions and data structures that were related to each other for a specific task.
-   - Structure languages were also much more portable and reusable than procedural languages as they were not tied to any specific computer hardware or operating system.
-The computer manufacturer only had to create the compiler for their particular machine, and then the same code could be run on any machine that had a compiler for the language.
+   - Structure languages were also much more portable and reusable than procedural languages as they were not
+     tied to any specific computer hardware or operating system.
+The computer manufacturer only had to create the
+     compiler for their particular machine, and then the same code could be run on any machine that had a compiler
+     for the language.

-- ### Class Oriented Programming 70s-2010s
+- ### Class Oriented Programming (COP) 70s-2010s
   - Usually called "Object Oriented Programming" but that's a misnomer, as objects are not the main focus, classes are.
   - Collected ideas around: